THE SUNDERLAND SITE - PAGE 146

 Bishopwearmouth & Newcastle Lost 1860

-There would appear to be no vessels launched in 1834 as the move of the shipyard to North Sands was accomplished.
+There would appear to have been no vessels launched in 1834 as the move of the shipyard to North Sands was accomplished.
+However, that is surely incorrect.
+Now listed above is Boadicia, a barque, launched on Jul.
+22, 1834 by J. Leithead.
+And I now know that James Leithead launched William Metcalf, a ship, in Sep.
+1834.

 VESSELS BUILT BY 'JAMES LEITHEAD & CO.'
 AT NORTH SANDS, SUNDERLAND (24 known) & maybe from 1844 at Deptford & from 1847 at Pallion.
 However, Corder suspected that the Deptford & Pallion yards were one and the same yard.